xXxSpicyBoiiixXx/CS-402/homework/HW-1/comments.md

    OS: macOS Monterey 12.5.1
    Compiler: GCC

 We utilized a 90000 x 10000 and 10000 x 90000 matrix for the calculation.
 For the M1 we have the following averages in seconds.
-These can be found in the "data" folder.
+These can be found in the "data" folder where we ran each of these caluclation five times and where the table is shown in each case depending on forward/reverse, chip type, and all the execution times for int or doubles.

 Forward Average Execution Time Int: 12.8016852
 Forward Average Execution Time Double: 12.8228194